-Currently the most popular type of SubCom businesses are ones in which you receive a box of goods for a monthly payment, BirchBox for example are credited with being one of the first to try out this kind of business model and have had a large amount of success doing so.
-SubCom doesn’t have to be just monthly recurring, it can also be weekly, quarterly or however many days you think suits you and the customers best.
-Like a box full of tasty jams that come only once a month may not last long in a toast-filled hungry household.
+Currently the most popular type of SubCom businesses are ones in which you receive a box of goods for a monthly payment.
+BirchBox, for example, have been credited with being one of the first to try out this kind of business model and have had a large amount of success doing so.
+SubCom doesn’t just have to be monthly recurring, it can also be weekly, quarterly or however many days you think suits you and your customers best.
+A box full of tasty jams that come only once a month may not last long in a toast-filled hungry household.

 Diet Chef provides its customers with healthy meals and diet plans that it sends out monthly.
 They split up the cost per week and you pay for a full month.
 Diet Chef have had big success in the UK taking their business from nothing to a million pound startup in a short amount of time, with a little help from lots of very successful TV advertising campaigns and the SubCom business model of course.
 Flavourly are a box a month gourmet food company, they send out a variety of tasty treats to tantalise your taste buds.
 The guys at Flavourly have had massive success on sites like groupon to promote their brand and awareness of their product.
 They are also a local business based in Edinburgh.
-The Nutribox offer a healthy gluten free snack alternatives monthly box for your home or office.
+Nutribox offers a monthly healthy gluten-free snack box for your home or office.
 They offer a Classic, Vegan and Sports boxes with prices starting from 12.95.
 Or if you are a business they offer custom corporate boxes.
 (Hopefully one comes through for the Pretty Klicks office soon!)
 Hotel Chocolat have a tasting club which you pay for a set amount of months (3-12 months).
-They have won multiple awards from the Academy of Chocolate Gold winner 2011 to The Great Taste award were they also won Gold.
-Can’t beat award winning chocolate delivered straight to your door.
+They have won multiple awards from the Academy of Chocolate Gold Winner 2011 to The Great Taste award, where they also won Gold.
+Can’t beat award-winning chocolate delivered straight to your door.
 (A great example of how an existing business can implement SubCom to generate a secondary revenue to diversify their portfolio).

 Wibba is exclusively for men.
 They don’t tell you what comes in the box apart from maybe a toy, gimmick, game or gizmo but they assure you its manly as hell and will get your manly blood flowing.
 If you are in the business of making male products you think have a cool edge, then using SubCom businesses like Wibba to promote your product is a great way to get your name out there.